Posted on August 5, 2016 and last updated on January 09, 2025

 • Sights: sheltered cove, cobble beaches

-Oh dear, this Nature Conservancy trail was in not-so-great shape when I visited in August, 2016.
+This Nature Conservancy trail was in not-so-great shape when I visited in August, 2016.
 It felt abandoned and unloved!
-Quite tricky footing in places and very overgrown.
-However, if you do manage to sort of bushwhack through the grass and clamber over fallen trees, you’ll come to a lovely rocky overlook and some pretty views.
+Quite tricky footing in places and overgrown.
+However, if you do manage to follow the trail, you’ll come to a lovely rocky overlook and some pretty views.
 The total walk is about 1.2 miles.

-As you make your way to the loop at the end end of the spit of land, the trail makes a sharp right close to the loop.
-There are blazes straight ahead, too, but don’t go down here — it’s a dead end, at least for now.
-Maybe one day the trail will be clearer?
-When I visited, a map had been posted at this junction.
+Be mindful that as you make your way to the loop at the end end of the spit of land, the trail makes a sharp right close to the loop.

 Let me know if you have any trail updates or corrections!